Get Help from Bob Vila

 Whichever cutting method you choose, you may find that the cut edge doesn’t look terribly attractive.
 If the cut edge would be visible in your application, take the extra time to sand and buff out the imperfections.
 Note: You can use a handheld power sander, but as wet-sanding typically achieves the best results, we recommend manual sanding.
 Start the process with 120- or 180-grit waterproof paper, in combination with a wood or rubber sanding block.
 As the plexiglass becomes smoother, transition to successively finer grits.
 Finish by sanding with 600-grit paper.
 Once you are satisfied with the appearance of the edge, move on to buffing.
 Outfit your electric drill with a buffing pad and, after applying a polishing compound (formulated for plastic), bring the plexiglass edge to a perfect polish.

 Every building material comes with a set of quirks and nuances that you can master with practice.
-Fortunately, it doesn’t take long for do-it-yourselfers with woodworking experience to feel quite at home with plexiglass.
+Fortunately, it doesn’t take long for do-it-yourselfers with woodworking experience to learn how to cut plexiglass.
 Although for the time being, you may only need to cut a piece of acrylic down to size, learning to work with this versatile, transparent material opens up a new universe of DIY possibilities that you can explore in myriad projects for years to come.